Contact Us

 A residency visa, or a long-term visa, is intended for foreigners who are looking to reside in Portugal indefinitely.
 The visa is valid for 4 months and allows two entries into the country.
 Once the visa holder arrives in Portugal, they can use it to apply for a 2-year residency.

-Difference between a Digital Nomad visa and a tourist visa
+Difference between a Digital Nomad Visa and a tourist visa

-The Digital Nomad visa is a national visa that allows a longer, uninterrupted stay than a Schengen tourist visa.
+The Digital Nomad Visa is a national visa that allows a longer, uninterrupted stay than a Schengen tourist visa.

 A Schengen visa holder is allowed to stay in Portugal or any other Schengen state for a maximum of 90 days every 180 days, regardless of the visa's validity period.
 Besides, Schengen visas can be either single entry or multiple entry.

-The Digital Nomad visa allows its holder to either stay in Portugal for up to a year and enter the country multiple times or obtain a residence permit and stay in Portugal indefinitely.
+The Digital Nomad Visa allows its holder to either stay in Portugal for up to a year and enter the country multiple times or obtain a residence permit and stay in Portugal indefinitely.

-Portugal Digital Nomad visa requirements for applicants
+Portugal Digital Nomad Visa requirements for applicants

-A person can apply for a Portugal Digital Nomad visa if they are over 18 and citizens of a non-EU and non-EEA country.
+A person can apply for a Portugal Digital Nomad Visa if they are over 18 and citizens of a non-EU and non-EEA country.

 Applicants must work remotely on an employment contract, a partnership agreement, or a service contract.
 The monthly income from all the sources must be more than four minimal wages in Portugal.
-In 2023, the threshold is €3,040.
+In 2024, the threshold is €3,280.

 Arranged accommodation in Portugal is one of the requirements for the visa.
 When submitting their documents, applicants must provide at least a 3-month rental agreement in Portugal.
 We recommend having a 1-year long agreement.

+Requirements for family members.
 Along with the digital nomad, the visa can be issued for their close family members:

 • their spouse;